 It's already done.

-This budget resolution only includes tax, and so the average person listening doesn't care.
+And so the average person listening doesn't care.

-And this was all the way from Bernie all the way through the Midwestern states that Trump won, all the way through Trump taking care of the forgotten, blue-collar average worker back home.
+And this was all the way from Bernie all the way through the Midwestern states that Trump won, all the way through Trump taking care of the forgotten blue-collar average worker back home.

-And that unites the DACA piece, the immigration piece is really about that.
+The immigration piece is really about that.

 Wage rates have been flat in this country for 40 years.